xi-project/zf-boilerplate/README.md

     cd my-project

 This is important, pay attention: we're adding a non-standard remote, fetching it and merging the version you want to base your development on.
-This example uses the master branch, but you'll most likely want to use the most recent tag version.
+You'll most likely want to use the most recent tag version.

     # Add the template as a remote
     git remote add template git@github.com:sopranobrainalliance/zend-project-template.git